 Hours: 36.25 per week, full time, fixed term 9 months

 Responsible for: Library and Collections Volunteers

-Liaison with: Interpretations and Education Teams, Marketing Team, Visitor Experience Team
+Liaison with: Interpretation Team, Marketing Team, Visitor Experience Team, Volunteering Team.

-Aims: To carry out collections management processes, supervise the David MacGregor Library and assist in the installation of Being Brunel
+Job description: To carry out collections care activities, collections management processes, facilitate access to the collections (both digitally and physically) and help supervise the David MacGregor Library in the Brunel Institute.

-- Supervise the open access sessions Archive in Five and Conservation in Action, creating a welcoming atmosphere for visitors.
+- When it is safe to reopen the Library, supervise the open access sessions Archive in Five and Conservation in Action, creating a welcoming atmosphere for visitors.

 - Follow agreed security processes to ensure the security of the Library and Collections, including managing visitors’ physical access to the Library and Conservation Suite.